 Find out more on my research website

 I began my research with speleologists in Venezuela, my country of origin.
 I have since done work in Cuba, the continental US, and now I am developing a project in Puerto Rico.
 The Cuba research is actually international in scope: the project, “Field Studies of Karst Environments: A Case Study of International Scientific Collaborations and Network Building,” examines the history and present activity of collaborations and networking between US and Cuban speleologists.
 This three-year research project was funded by the National Science Foundation.
 A second ongoing project, in collaboration with John Wilson, is titled “Caver Villages: Community, Sense of Place, and Conservation of the Underground.”
-I am now developing a project on caver contributions to Caribbean cave archaeology with my WVU colleague Martina Caretta.
+I am now developing a project on caver contributions to Caribbean cave archaeology and conservation with Dr. Aixa Alemán-Díaz.
 Stay tuned for other research updates.

 At WVU, I teach Geog 102 - World Regions, Geo 245 - Geography of Latin America, and Geog 303 - Cultural Geography.
-I also teach a Cultural Theory graduate seminar and welcome inquiries from interested Masters and Ph.D. students.
+I also teach a Cultural Theory graduate seminar and welcome inquiries from interested Masters and Ph.D. students although I do not forsee taking on new students until 2024.